 - Occasionally review bedtime routines to make sure you’re keeping up with your child’s growing maturity.

 If your child wakes up again later in the night, start the process over again.
-Each night, make your child wait longer and longer before you go into their room.
-Your child will soon realise that night-time crying doesn’t offer the same rewards anymore.
+Each night, make your child wait longer before you go into their room.
+Your child will soon realise that night-time crying doesn’t offer the same rewards any more.

 Sharing night duty